exonum/exonum-btc-anchoring/doc/tutorial.md

 # Complete tutorial

 **Important warning!
 Do not use this example in production.
-Secret keys are stored in the single directory on the single machine and can be stolen.*
+Secret keys are stored in the single directory on the single machine and can be stolen.
+You need to provide secure exchange procedure for public part of blockchain configuration (e.g validators keys, btc public keys, configuration of consensus, etc...).*

 ## Contents
 * [Bitcoind deploy](#bitcoind-deploy)